 - Join a student-run art organization or club and participate in events, field trips, and demonstrations.

 - Explore the galleries and exhibition spaces of the college and University, including SUArt Galleries, 914Works, Light Work, and the Urban Video Project.

 - Attend the University Lectures and Syracuse Symposium events.

 Strengthen your resume and broaden your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 55 countries.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 55 countries.
 Studio Arts majors most often go abroad in Florence, Italy.

 With a degree in studio arts, pursue such careers as: